Configuration Management and Change Control

 The first step is for a project to determine if there are any corporate or programme policies and processes that should be applied, and ensure that they are built into the Configuration Management Strategy Document.

-The Configuration Management Strategy Document should include the following information:
+The Change Management Approach Document should include the following information:

 The Configuration Management Procedure to be used and any common terminology, the procedure for managing issues and change control, tools, techniques, and records that will be kept, how the procedure performance will be reported, timing of key configuration management activities, issue and change control activities, and the roles and responsibilities for configuration management and issue and change control activities.

-Since the Configuration Management Strategy defines the way that issues are to be dealt with, then the project board and project manager needs to agree a scale for prioritising issues, a scale for rating the severity of issues, and which management levels can handle which levels of issue severity.
+Since the Change Control Approach defines the way that issues are to be dealt with, then the project board and project manager needs to agree a scale for prioritising issues, a scale for rating the severity of issues, and which management levels can handle which levels of issue severity.

 As an example the project board may consider delegating the authority for dealing with requests to change or off specifications to a Change Authority.